-Charges vary per product type.
-For the Water Fund, a management charge of 0.25% p.a. applies in addition to the standard charge.
-For details of the charges that apply please talk to your Advisor.
+Changes vary per product type.
+For Innovator, a fund management charge of 0.25% p.a. applies in addition to the standard charge.
+For details of the charges that apply, talk to your Advisor.
+Charges quoted are subject to change.